 "Getting in my yoga zone, catching up with friends, listening to your yogi anecdotes and words of wisdom, soaking up the care and love you give to your students" - Catherine Stafford

-On the mat we will practice traditional hatha yoga and vinyasa yoga (which simply refers to linking the movement with breath in a more flowing style).
-By connecting breath with movement we can quiet the chatter of the mind and immerse ourselves in the act of being.
-And because yoga is a mind-body-spirit practice, at the beginning of each class we will take a moment to arrive and set an intention (or goal) which is the 'spiritual' or personal development part of yoga and what really differentiates if from simply being an exercise class.
+On the mat we will practice traditional hatha yoga, the original yoga to balance body, mind and breath.
+By connecting breath with movement we slow the chatter of the mind and immerse ourselves in the act of being.
+At the beginning of each class we will take a moment to arrive and set an intention (or goal) which is the 'spiritual' or personal development part of yoga and what really differentiates it from being an exercise class.
 As we move through postures, I may offer hands on adjustments (which are optional) to support you in safe alignment.
 We will seal the practice with mindfulness mediation, guided breathing and/or relaxation, leaving you feeling connected, balanced and free!

 When Kate says "arrive into your mat" it is an invitation to a fabulous yoga world, all the worries stay behind the door and we begin the journey."
 Beata Glogowska

 "I suffer from chronically tight muscles and have noticed a definite increase in strength and flexibility.
 At times the practice is intensely physical and concentrating brings calmness to my mind.I am still working on disengaging my thoughts and "the breath" Christine Hall